Table of Contents Show

 13. Makena Beach

 Makena Beach is one of the big beaches on Maui.
 It has white sands extending nearly three-fourths a mile, and it is one of the undeveloped beaches on Maui.

 The Makena beach area is divided into two: a big beach and a little beach.
-The big beach is located south of Wailea beach.
-The Big Beach Stretching over a mile long and 100 feet wide from sand to the shore, Big Beach is one of the largest beaches on the island.
-These Maui beaches are composed of several best beaches.
+The big beach is located south of Wailea Beach.
+The Big Beach Stretches over a mile long and 100 feet wide from sand to the shore.
+It is one of the largest beaches on the island.
+These Maui beaches are composed of several of the best beaches.

-The little beach is a little beach cove that tends to be clothing optional; it is just around the corner, on the other side of the peninsula.
+The little beach is a cove that tends to be clothing optional; it is just around the corner, on the other side of the peninsula.

 14. Wailea Beach

-The Wailea beach is known for its luxurious resort community in South Maui with acres of land with amazing pacific ocean views.
-It is 1500 acres of luxurious beaches on Maui, embedded with resorts and attractions.
-The area exudes a sense of privacy, serenity, and freedom spread across an area three times to size of Waikiki.
+The Wailea beach is known for its luxurious resort community in South Maui, with acres of land and amazing Pacific Ocean views.
+It has 1500 acres of luxurious Maui beaches, resorts, and attractions.
+The area exudes a sense of privacy, serenity, and freedom spread across an area three times the size of Waikiki.

-It is the best beach on Maui, with excellent swimming, scuba diving, and snorkeling.
-It is a polo beach, and close by there are the Mokapu Beach and Ulua beaches, which give a postcard view of the West Maui Mountains.
+It is the best beach in Maui, with excellent swimming, scuba diving, and snorkeling.
+It is a polo beach, and close by, there are the Mokapu Beach and Ulua beaches, which give a postcard view of the West Maui Mountains.